 Category: MacOS

-• Moving MacOS local iOS backups for space maximization
+• Moving MacOS local iOS backups for maximizing space

 Ditching all cloud services is not easy considering just how convenient so many of them are and how much space some of these services can take.
 Backing up a phone and tablet, particularly and iPhone and iPad Pro can take as multiple terabytes and often Mac’s have smaller primary storage.
 (I wonder why Apple…) Fortunately with a USB-C drive and a symlink, you can get basically unlimited storage for backing up devices.